5,044 soccer fans turned up at Faillon Stadium in Montreal on July 23, 1959, to watch the local Hungaria club take on Grazer AK of Austria.

 Ps!
 It was rumoured that the great Ferenc Puskas would turn out for Hungaria in this match.
 However, there are no sources confirming that this happened.

-Montreal Hungaria: Hank De Goeij; George Czekly, Tibor Molnar; Tibor Fekete, Herman Pfeiffer, Charles Horvath; Arpad Kiraly, Wagner, Sztankovics, Andy Toth, Kenderes.
+Montreal Hungaria: Hank De Goeij; George Czekly, Tibor Molnar; Tibor Fekete, Herman Pfeiffer, Charles Horvath; Arpad Kiraly, Wagner, Sztankovics, Andy Toth, Steve Kenderes.
 Substitutes: Ferenc Puskas, Baranyei, Sandor Karsai, Beraxa, Wysh, Klug

 Grazer AK: Hans-Jürgen Prexl; Reitermayer, Alfred Kölly; Ginhardt, Erich Frisch, Anton Maier; Johannes Jank, Kurt Eigenstiller, Wilhelm Sgrem, Willi Huberts, Ninaus.
 Substitutes: Gernot Fraydl (goalkeeper), Ainer, Anderle, Gollnhuber, Subotics.